 Lawrence Township in Mercer County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 17.936′ N, 74° 43.707′ W. Marker is in Lawrence Township, New Jersey, in Mercer County.
-Marker is on Lawrenceville Road (Main Street) (U.S. 206) ¼ mile north of Gordon Avenue, on the right when traveling south.
+40° 17.891′ N, 74° 43.745′ W. Marker is in Lawrence Township, New Jersey, in Mercer County.
+Marker is on Lawrenceville Road (Main Street) (U.S. 206) 0 miles from Gordon Avenue, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 2711 Lawrenceville Road, Lawrence Township NJ 08648, United States of America.
+Marker is at or near this postal address: 2688 Lawrenceville Rd, Lawrence Township NJ 08648, United States of America.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-First Town Hall (a few steps from this marker); John Moore’s Tavern (a few steps from this marker); Maidenhead Church (about 300 feet away, measured in a direct line); Revolutionary War Site (was approx. 1.8 miles away but has been reported missing. ); Route of Washington’s March (approx. 2.4 miles away); Temple-Ryan Farmhouse (approx. 2.6 miles away); a different marker also named Route of Washington’s March (approx. 2.6 miles away); a different marker also named Route of Washington’s March (approx. 3 miles away).
+John Moore’s Tavern (within shouting distance of this marker); Lawrence House, 1840 (about 300 feet away, measured in a direct line); First Town Hall (about 400 feet away); Revolutionary War Site (was approx. 1.8 miles away but has been reported missing. ); Route of Washington’s March (approx. 2.4 miles away); Temple-Ryan Farmhouse (approx. 2.6 miles away); a different marker also named Route of Washington’s March (approx. 2.7 miles away); a different marker also named Route of Washington’s March (approx. 3 miles away).
 Touch for a list and map of all markers in Lawrence Township.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 4, 2008, by Gary Nigh of Trenton, New Jersey.
-This page has been viewed 752 times since then and 14 times this year.
-Photos: 1, 2. submitted on August 4, 2008, by Gary Nigh of Trenton, New Jersey. • Kevin W. was the editor who published this page.
+This page was last revised on August 28, 2018.
+This page originally submitted on August 3, 2008, by Gary Nigh of Trenton, New Jersey.
+This page has been viewed 915 times since then and 25 times this year.
+Last updated on August 22, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+Photos: 1, 2, 3. submitted on August 3, 2008, by Gary Nigh of Trenton, New Jersey. • Bill Pfingsten was the editor who published this page.